-MEMBERSHIP AND DUES STRUCTURE
+ARTICLE I – MEMBERSHIP AND DUES

-Membership shall consist of individual, family, business and honorary as defined below:
+Membership shall consist of Individual, Family, Business, and Honorary as defined below:

-INDIVIDUAL MEMBERSHIP is available to any person age 18 as of January 1 of the membership year.
+Individual Membership is available to any person age 18 as of January 1 of the membership year.
 Privileges include the right to hold office and cast one vote on association business matters.

-YOUTH MEMBERSHIP is available to any person under 18 years of age as of January 1 of the membership year.
+Youth Membership is available to any person under 18 years of age as of January 1 of the membership year.
 Privileges include the right to cast one vote on association business matters.*

-Individual Membership $15.00
+Individual Membership $20.00

-Family Membership $20.00
+Family Membership $30.00

-Youth Membership $ 5.00
+Youth Membership $10.00

-Business Membership $25.00
+Business Membership $50.00

 Honorary Membership Complimentary

-ELECTION OF BOARD OF DIRECTORS AND OFFICERS
+ARTICLE II – ELECTION OF BOARD OF DIRECTORS AND OFFICERS

 The Board of Directors shall be elected yearly as follows:

-DUTIES OF OFFICERS AND APPOINTED POSITION
+ARTICLE III – DUTIES OF OFFICERS AND APPOINTED POSITION

 President – Represents the Club, calls and presides at meetings.